rsksmart/devportal-1.0/guides/rif-relay/integrate.md

 ### Using Relay as a library

-Development of an SDK for the Relay project is underway, and will be released soon.
+Development of an SDK for the RIF Relay project is underway, and will be released soon.